NanoComp/photonics-opt-testbed/waveguide_mode_converter/README.md

 # Waveguide Mode Converter

 This is a waveguide mode converter test problem.
 The design objective is to maximize the conversion of power from the fundamental waveguide mode of the input waveguide to the second-order mode of the output waveguide.
-The geometry is two-dimensional.
+Specifically, the worst-cast (maximum) reflection is minimized and the worst case transmission (minimum) is maximized.
+The geometry of the device is two-dimensional.

 ## Schematic